DanielKavanagh/fyp-db/README.md

 # fyp-db
-Database Layer for Final Year Project
+Final Year Project - Database Schema and Code

+The application repository for this project can be found [here](https://github.com/DanielKavanagh/fyp-app)